h2non/node-authrc/README.md

 Install the package via NPM:

 ```
-$ npm install authrc
+$ npm install authrc --save
 ```

-For only CLI usage is recommended you install it as global package:
+For CLI usage is recommended you install it as global package:

 ```
 $ npm install -g authrc